 Over the course of my career, I’ve done a lot of voice over recording for Nickelodeon and PBS.
 Working with animated kids’ TV and games is a total blast!
 However, recording dialogue with child actors is very different from working with adult actors, so I thought it would be helpful to share a few things I’ve learned.

 - Give kids lots of breaks.
 Because they are eager to please, often kids will not admit when they are tired, hungry, or thirsty.
-Make sure to insist on a 5-10 minute break every hour or so to ensure the actor is comfortable and to keep his/her energy up.
+Make sure to insist on a 5-10 minute break at least every hour or so to ensure the actor is comfortable and to keep his/her energy up.
 We also keep healthy snacks around for the talent.

 - Schedule shorter sessions.
 Most actors seem to produce diminishing returns around three to four hours.
 I wouldn’t recommend scheduling sessions lasting any longer than that.

 - Always double check headphone sends and levels.
 Since young actors are less vocal about something being off in their headphone mix, prepare and double check the headphones before they get started.